Eat and drink like a local

 Embark on a foodie journey and pick your favorite or favorites from these four self-guided foodie tours.
 Would you perhaps like to take a brewery tour in Lahti, have delicious moments in Vääksy, go for a historic foodie tour in Lahti or try tasty street food?To foodie tours

 Local street food & local fish

 Lahti street food is a fusion of flavors brought from around the world, tuned to the local taste world.
-Try local flavors of the world at Kuja Street Food or Cilantro.
+Try local flavors of the world at Kuja Street Food or Pincho Nation.
 Fast food from traditional grill kiosk is served by Burger Mafia or Jone’s Grill.
 Ask for meat mug.
 One of the most interesting burgers are served by the Motorcycle Museum’s Ace Cafe.